AxonIQ/reference-guide/axon-framework/queries/query-dispatchers.md

     return reactiveCardRepository.findAll().timeout(Duration.ofSeconds(5));
 }
 ```
-Example above shows usage of `timeout` operator to cancel a request of response has not observed during 5 second span.
+The example above shows how the `timeout` operator is used to cancel a request if no responses have been observed during a five-second timespan.

 > **Reactor dependency**
 >